kbr/fritzconnection/README.md

 ### Caching

-On instanciation FritzConnection has to inspect the model-specific router-API.
+On instantiation FritzConnection has to inspect the model-specific router-API.
 This causes a lot of network requests and can take some seconds.
 To avoid this FritzConnection provides a cache that can get activated by the `use_cache` parameter:

 ```
     fc = FritzConnection(..., use_cache=True)